rasberry/TuckBytesInCode/ReadMe.md

 | _22_ | 15             | 19            | 0.78947368421 | 24            | 80              |
 | _23_ | 16             | 20            | 0.8           | 13.47         | 85              |

+## TuckBytes.ChangeBase ##
+In my first attempt at base conversion I started to write encode and decode functions, but I found that most of the code was the similar.
+On second try, I was able to combine both into a single function.
+TuckBytes.ChangeBase is a binary-to-text style converter and is not an intended for general-purpose numeric base conversion.
+Currently it really only works well if one of the sides is base256 (binary).
+It's possible that there might be a way to go directly say from base64 to base85, but I have not determined if that's possible without first going through base256.

 ## notes ##
+* base91 doesn't seem to encode the same way as base64 or base85.
+Need to investigate further.